lucaswarwick02/Part-III-Individual-Project/README.md

-# How Vaccine Distribution Effects Transmission of a Virus
+# The Effect of Vaccine Distribution on the Transmission of a Virus

 This project was built for my Part III Individual Project at the University of Southampton.
 The project is on *How Vaccine Distribution Effects Transmission of a Virus*, with the practical aspect of it being based around comparing different immunization techniques, in conjunction with different underlying networks, to minimise the spread of an epidemic.